simonwardjones/simonwardjones.co.uk/content/posts/logistic_regression.md

 What is `logistic regression`? 🤷‍♂️

-If you're interested read on, if you're not, see yourself out. 🚪
+If you're interested read on, if you're not ... well there's no harm in giving it a go!

 This article is the second in a series covering fundamental machine learning algorithms.
 Each post will be split into two parts
   1. [**The idea and key concepts**]({{< relref "#the-idea-and-key-concepts" >}})